-Home » About Emily
+Home » About Ember

-Emily has always been in a love affair with the woods, the sea and wild spaces.
+Ember has always been in a love affair with the woods, the sea and wild spaces.
 She began formal study of herbalism in 2009 at the Living Earth School of Herbalism in Ontario, and graduated from the Vermont Center for Integrative Herbalism Clinical Herbalist training program in 2014.
 She is a Registered Herbal Therapist with the Canadian Herbalist Association and has taught widely about herbalism at conferences, workshops and schools.

-Emily spends most of her free time with plants or thinking about them – gardening, wildcrafting, hiking with her dog, making medicine, studying, and traveling to visit plant and human friends across Turtle Island.
+Ember spends most of her free time with plants or thinking about them – gardening, wildcrafting, hiking with her dog, making medicine, studying, and traveling to visit plant and human friends across Turtle Island.
 She is interested in challenging and dismantling the impact of colonialism and capitalism on our relationships with each other, our bodies and with the land.
 She is deeply inspired by the stories that the land tells of its challenges living alongside human communities, and stories of community resistance and resilience.